Research at SIM

 The high quality research generated at SIM has achieved acclaim both locally and internationally.
 Because information systems and technology underpin so many aspects of daily life, we established four Areas of Strategic Distinctiveness as the cornerstone of research activities in the School.
 The four multi-disciplinary research clusters are the following:

-- Area 1 - IT, Strategy, and Organizations
+Area 1 - IT, Strategy, and Organisations

 The study of the nexus of information technology, strategy, and organizations is a distinct research area at the School of Information Management.
 Specific topics that are actively researched include (1) how to develop and nurture capabilities facilitating the dynamic alignment of information systems to the strategic aims of the organization over time, (2) how to design and implement appropriate governance structures concerning an organisation’s information systems resources and assets, and (3) how to adopt, implement, and evaluate IT innovations to further the strategic aims of the organization, as well as how to use IT innovations to create and sustain disruptive business models.
 The empirical contexts in which these topics are investigated include small and large private organizations as well as government and public sector organizations.